nicksunsky/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-ohn_Doe sets various permissions to hello file 10-mirror_permissions mirrors permissions for olleh file to hello file 11-directories_permissions adds execute permission to all subdirectories of the current directory for all parties
+9-ohn_Doe sets various permissions to hello file 10-mirror_permissions mirrors permissions for olleh file to hello file 11-directories_permissions adds execute permission to all subdirectories of the current directory for all parties 12-directory_permissions creates a directory called my_dir with permissions 751